May I have your attention?

 The description was then located as the current description for an entirely different video.

-While deceptive practices like the above make it hard to quantify the exact amount of content, these aren’t universal practices.
+While deceptive practices like the above make it hard to quantify the exact amount of content that is actually a relevant result, these aren’t universal practices.
 Far-right British outlet GB News was served a total of 74 times across the three main keywords.
-Every one of those entries are viciously anti-trans, ranging from railing about trans people and breastfeeding to naming and shaming private citizens.
+Every one of those entries is viciously anti-trans, ranging from railing about trans people and breastfeeding to naming and shaming private citizens.
 Many of the video descriptions insinuate outright false claims to generate clicks, such as one labelled “‘transgender’ TODDLERS to have gender treatment.”
 Rather than being an error, this is the primary claim of the video as the longer description contains the same claim: “Andy Williams reacts to reports that the NHS is giving nursery-age children gender treatment.”

 The comments are as revealing as they are difficult to read.
 Three of the 157 comments on the video express surprise that the “treatment” is being offered, as they “thought blockers been banned.”
 Others not included below, but available in the video comments section as of today, include demands for arrests and blame trans young people for the long NHS waiting lists.
 In all of this, there is a single comment (0.63%) that asks whether this is perhaps an inaccurate description.
 I shouldn’t have to say this, but puberty blockers have been banned in the NHS for gender dysphora since 2024, and there has never been a protocol anywhere in the world that administers such medications to toddlers.
 The data being referenced are likely initial counseling referrals.